-I know such creams are widely available and often even prescribed by GPs but I was brought up in a time when paraffin was always kept out of reach of children and was only brought out to light the bonfire on Guy Fawkes Night or to get the barbeque going; I have never quite made peace in my head with the idea of using it as part of a skincare regime!
+I know such creams are widely available both on the high street and as prescription emollients from pharmacies, but I was brought up in a time when paraffin was always kept out of reach of children and was only brought out to light the bonfire on Guy Fawkes Night or to get the barbeque going!
+I have never quite made peace in my head with the idea of using it as part of a skincare regime.
+So I decided to do some research into the origins of paraffin as an ingredient in moisturisers and emollients...

 Well, it all started during the First World War when the French physician Edmond Barthe de Sandfort developed a burns treatment that involved covering the affected area with a combination of waxes and oils including paraffin wax; this petroleum-derived substance created a barrier for the skin to heal and was seen as a very effective treatment.